lschoenm/MerKurio/README.md

 ## Example Workflow

-Two examples are prepared in this repository for Unix-like systems:
+Two examples are prepared in this repository intended for Unix-like systems:

 For a quick and minimal example, follow the steps [described here](https://github.com/lschoenm/MerKurio/tree/master/example-minimal).